ktos/Ktos.AspNetCore.Authentication.ApiKeyHeader/README.md

 ### Custom logic (more advanced)

-In Startup.cs you may provide a type, implementing an `IApiKeyCustomAuthenticator` interface, which will be acquired from current request services to be used for authentication.
+In Startup.cs you may provide a type as a singleton, implementing an `IApiKeyCustomAuthenticator` interface, which will be acquired from current request services to be used for authentication.
+You have to set option for `UseRegisteredAuthenticationHandler` to true.

 In that case, you may use it for database connection, checking users API key usage limits or similar things before authentication.